-To meet the future needs in and around the Parish, sites will be sought for 18 new homes over the plan period.
-Sites should positively enhance the existing settlement pattern of the village; not harm the countryside around and approaching the Conservation and adjoining the built up areas of the village; and not contribute to any coalescence between the village and its neighbouring village of Sayers Common and Twineham and the built up area of Hurstpierpoint.
+Development will be sought for 18 new homes over the plan period.
+Sites should positively enhance the existing settlement pattern of the village; not harm the countryside around and approaching the Conservation and adjoining the built up areas of the village; and not contribute to any coalescence between the village and its neighbouring villages of Sayers Common, Twineham and the built up area of Hurstpierpoint.